GetResponse vs ConvertKit can be a tricky choice because they both have such similar features at first glance.

 ConvertKit, on the other hand, has some nice templates for emails too, but no drag and drop editor.
 The same goes for the automation sequences, which also makes it a little harder to edit them.
 Plus, GetResponse also has more triggers to help you send more targeted emails.

-One of the features where GetResponse outdoes pretty much every other autoresponder on the market, is their conversion funnel feature.
+One of the features where GetResponse outdoes pretty much every other autoresponder on the market is its conversion funnel feature.

 This feature allows you to visualize your entire sales funnel from the point where they first visit your landing page, to them making purchases and becoming repeat customers.
 The cool thing is that GetResponse gives you a huge selection of templates for every step of the process to make your life easier.